chenglou/intro-to-reason-compilation/README.md

 We start with the most basic OCaml compiler commands and gradually build up to a productive workflow.
 Each step resides in its independent, fully functional folder.

 If you feel certain steps aren't clear, or if you'd like to request a new step, feel free to submit an issue or a pull request!
 P.S. we're on IRC freenode #reasonml and [Discord reasonml](https://discord.gg/reasonml).

+## Requirement

+Have Reason >=1.7.3 installed.
+We'll provide an authoritative way of installing this soon.